Ala111205/Tic-Tac-Toe/README.md

 **🎮 Tic-Tac-Toe (Advanced)**

-      A modern, browser-based Tic-Tac-Toe game that supports single-player mode with AI and two-player mode, with scores, turn management, and game state persistence.
-Built entirely with Vanilla JavaScript, emphasizing clean architecture, modular design, and persistent storage using localStorage.
+      This project is a modern, browser-based Tic-Tac-Toe game built entirely with Vanilla JavaScript, designed with clean architecture and separation of concerns.

+      It supports Single Player (AI) and Two Player modes, includes a persistent scoring system, and intelligently manages game state using localStorage and sessionStorage.

 **Live Demo** 👉 https://ala111205.github.io/Tic-Tac-Toe/